CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README-AWS-EKS.md

 	- Copy the newly created _File System ID_ and _Access point ID_
 - Update the EFSsystemID and EFSaccessPointID variables in values.yaml
 - Update the Security Group of the EFS (check its Network section) to allow access (inbound rule on NFS port 2049) from the Security Group of the Node Instances/AutoScalingGroup
+- Set AnalysisNodeFS.enable to true (values.yaml)
+- Proceed with the installation: _1.
+Run the installation_

+## Use an external postgres server (OPTIONAL)

+If you do not want use the CAST postgres server preconfigured in this helm chart, you can disable it and configure an Amazon RDS for PostgreSQL database instead:
+- Setup your Amazon RDS for PostgreSQL database (postgres 15 - 8GB RAM minimum recommended like db.m5d.large)
+	- RDS must have been configured with "Self managed" credentials
+	- master username = postgres
+	- Define a password for postgres user
+	- Create a custom-pg15 Parameter Group in order to customize this parameter: rds.force_ssl = 0
+	- Once the RDS instance is created, apply the custom-pg15 Parameter Group to it and reboot it.
+	- Connect to RDS with "postgres" superuser and execute this script:
+        ```
+        CREATE USER operator WITH PASSWORD 'CastAIP';
+        GRANT rds_superuser TO operator;
+        CREATE USER guest WITH PASSWORD 'WelcomeToAIP';
+        GRANT ALL PRIVILEGES ON DATABASE postgres TO operator;
+        CREATE USER keycloak WITH PASSWORD 'keycloak';
+        CREATE DATABASE keycloak;
+        GRANT ALL PRIVILEGES ON DATABASE keycloak TO keycloak;
+        ```
+- Disable the Postgres server preconfigured in the helm chart
+	- Set CastStorageService.enable to false
+- Enable the CustomPostgres option
+	- Set CustomPostgres.enable to true
+	- Set the CustomPostgres.host and CustomPostgres.port to match your custom instance host name and port number
 - Proceed with the installation: _1.
 Run the installation_